Fill brought to Iran site IAEA wants to inspect-diplomats

-VIENNA Iran has been hauling dirt to a military site U.N. nuclear inspectors want to visit, Western diplomats said on Wednesday, saying the findings were based on satellite images and they reinforced suspicions of a clean-up.
+VIENNA, Nov 21 Iran has been hauling dirt to a site that international nuclear experts want to inspect, Western diplomats said on Wednesday, saying the findings were based on satellite images and they reinforced suspicions of a clean-up.

 They said the pictures, presented during a closed-door briefing for member states of the International Atomic Energy Agency (IAEA), suggested Iran was continuing to try to hide incriminating traces of any illicit nuclear-related activity.

-The allegations come a few days after the IAEA said in a report on Iran that "extensive activities" undertaken at the Parchin site since early this year would seriously undermine its inquiry, if and when inspectors were allowed access.
+The allegations come a few days after the IAEA said in a report on Iran's nuclear programme that "extensive activities" undertaken at the Parchin site since early this year would seriously undermine its investigation, if and when inspectors were allowed access.

-The U.N. agency believes Iran may have conducted explosives tests that could help develop nuclear weapons at Parchin and wants immediate access to investigate the facility.
+The U.N. agency believes Iran may have conducted explosives tests that could help develop nuclear weapons at Parchin.
 Iran denies this, saying Parchin is a conventional military complex.

 Iran's mission to the IAEA was not available for comment.

-The IAEA report, issued on Friday, listed activities observed at Parchin since February, including the removal of "considerable quantities" of earth at the location in question and its surrounding area, which it said covered 25 hectares (62 acres).
+The IAEA report, issued on Friday, listed activities observed at Parchin since February, including the removal of "considerable quantities" of earth at the location in question and its surrounding area, which it said covered 25 hectares.

 This had been followed by "further removal of earth to a greater depth ... and the depositing of new earth in its place."